 - Users can link from MCC’s No FEAR Act page to OSC’s website.

-MCC currently offers Refresher Supervisory Skills Training twice a year; however, only managers who have not received training within three years are required to attend.
-MCC is considering other training options, such as inviting MCC’s WPEA Ombudsman or an OSC attorney to speak, in order to satisfy the final requirement of the 2302(c) Certification.
+MCC currently offers Refresher Supervisory Skills Training twice a year.
+However, only managers who have not received training within 3 years are required to attend.
+MCC is considering other training options, such as inviting MCC’s WPEA Ombudsman or an OSC attorney to speak, in order satisfy the final requirement of the 2302(c) Certification.

 MCC is committed to the transparency promoted through government initiatives, like:

 - Open Government, including this Open Government Plan, www.mcc.gov/open;

 MCC continues its long-term, flagship effort to make content and data on our website easy to find, understand and use.
 In doing so, MCC continuously assesses ways to improve the site’s usability through improvements to navigation and content organization, including a major website redesign that optimized the site for easier use on mobile devices.

 Additionally, more and more MCC reports continue to be published in HTML format to make for a better experience regardless of device used.
 Those reports include:

 - Signed compact agreements,

 - Information on program-related procurement and investment opportunities,

 - Informational publications such as annual reports, and